What are the Best Soundproof Underlays?

 What’s the difference between airborne and impact noise

-Before we get into the underlays, we thought it would help explain what we mean by airborne and impact noise.
+Before we get into the underlays, we thought it would help explain the difference between airborne and impact noise.

 Airborne noise: Sound that transmits through the air is classed as airborne noise.
 Common types of airborne noise include conversation, TVs and music.

-Impact noise: Caused when an object strikes the floor, and vibrations transmit into the room below.
-Common types of impact noise are footfall, movement over the floor, and dropping an object.
+Impact noise: Caused when an object strikes the floor, and vibrations are transmitted into the room below.
+Common sources of impact noise include footfall, moving across the floor, and dropping an object.

 What is the best way to soundproof a floor?